Getting started

 Create a destination connector

-To create a destination connectors, use theUnstructuredClient
+To create a destination connectors, use theUnstructuredClient object’s destinations.create_destination function (for the Python SDK) or

-method to call the /destinations
+the POST method to call the /destinations endpoint (for curl or Postman).

-object (for the Python SDK) or
+In the CreateDestinationConnector object (for the Python SDK) or

-the request body (for curl
+the request body (for curl or Postman),

 specify the settings for the connector.
 For the specific settings to include, which differ by connector, see